 - The purchase of travel insurance is recommended.

 - Travel Insurance quotes require the address and date of birth of each guest.

 There are several reasons for selecting to enjoy a crewed yacht charter vacation.
-You work diligently all year and you deserve to relax and unwind.
-Your crew takes care of all the yacht details and setting up the water toys for your use.
+You work diligently all year, and you deserve to relax and unwind.
+Your crew takes care of all the yacht details and sets up the water toys for your use.
 The chef consults with you about the menus and cuisine based on your preferences.

 You are also reconnecting with people you love and spending quality time together in destinations designed for you.
 There is a great opportunity to spend a lot of calories on water sports and activities.
-Or just relax taking your daily vitamin D, while others are snorkeling, diving or swimming.
+Or relax, taking your daily vitamin D while others are snorkeling, diving, or swimming.

 Seawater has a beneficial effect on your respiratory system and skin.
-You get to see beautiful islands, historical spots, and most of all you are pampered by the wonderful crew in a beautiful environment.
+You get to see beautiful islands and historical spots.
+Most of all, you are pampered by the wonderful crew in a beautiful environment.

 Who wouldn’t want an experience like that?

 Yes, you need to hold a sailing license to charter a bareboat in Croatia.
-However, you may hire a captain through the charter management company if you don’t have a sailing license or prefer to have these duties in the skipper’s hands.
+However, you may hire a captain through the charter management company if you don’t have a sailing license or prefer to have a captain.